Plane 04

 Append-only, monotonically sequenced

-The Spine Ledger is the authoritative record.
+The Governed Spine is the authoritative record.
 Downstream logging failure, infrastructure loss, or service unavailability cannot corrupt the audit record.

-Every ledger entry is bound to the exact policy version active at execution time.
-The ledger proves not just what happened, but under which governance conditions.
+Every spine entry is bound to the exact policy version active at execution time.
+The Governed Spine proves not just what happened, but under which governance conditions.

 Replayable execution history